Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 460 should be much faster than the Radeon HD 4650 1GB in general. (explain)
+Memory BandwidthThe GeForce GTX 460 should in theory be a lot faster than the Radeon HD 4650 1GB in general. (explain)

-Texel RateThe GeForce GTX 460 will be much (approximately 97%) faster with regards to texture filtering than the Radeon HD 4650 1GB. (explain)
+Texel RateThe GeForce GTX 460 will be a lot (approximately 97%) more effective at anisotropic filtering than the Radeon HD 4650 1GB. (explain)

-Pixel RateThe GeForce GTX 460 should be quite a bit (more or less 238%) faster with regards to AA than the Radeon HD 4650 1GB, and also able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 460 should be a lot (about 238%) better at full screen anti-aliasing than the Radeon HD 4650 1GB, and also should be able to handle higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison